-The System's cash and cash equivalents, pooled and managed by the Trustee of Knox County, at June 30, 2017 and June 30, 2016, were covered by the bank collateral pool administered by the Treasurer of the State of Tennessee.
+The System's cash and cash equivalents, are pooled and managed by the Trustee of Knox County.
+As of June 30, 2018, and June 30, 2017, all of the bank accounts were covered by the bank collateral pool administered by the Treasurer of the State of Tennessee.
 Banks participating in the collateral pool determine the aggregate balance of their public fund accounts for the System.
 Tennessee Code Annotated (TCA) Section 5-8-201 requires that the amount of collateral required to secure these deposits must equal 105 percent of the average daily balance of public deposits held.
 Collateral securities required to be pledged by the participating banks to protect their public fund accounts are pledged to the State Treasurer on behalf of the bank collateral pool.
 The securities pledged to protect these accounts are pledged in aggregate rather than against each individual account.
 The members of the pool may be required by agreement to pay an assessment to cover any deficiency.
 Under this additional assessment agreement, public fund accounts covered by the pool are considered to be entirely insured or collateralized.